chrisduvillard/HFND_HedgeFundPositioning/README.md

 # HFND Positioning Analysis

 This project aims to analyze the security weightings from a specified ETF's holdings data.
-The primary goal is to visualize the weightings of various securities in the ETF portfolio using a bar chart with gradient colors.

 ## Features
 - Data cleaning and preprocessing.